rsyslog/rsyslog/source/configuration/modules/imrelp.rst

    "integer", "0", "no", "none"

-The interval between subsequent keepalive probes, regardless of what the connection has exchanged in the meantime.
+The interval between subsequent keep-alive probes, regardless of what the connection has been exchanged in the meantime.
 The default, 0, means that the operating system defaults are used.
-This has only effect if keep-alive is enabled.
+This only has an effect if keep-alive is enabled.
 The functionality may not be available on all platforms.